nursyah21/sping-boot-bank-simulation/readme.md

 5. run load testing

-you need to install
+you need to install [bombardier](https://github.com/codesenberg/bombardier) to run this

-before run you need, to modify loadtest.sh to replace token and destinationId token use admin. and destinationId, to get best result and find bootleneck you need to run this at least 4x times.
+and modify loadtest.sh to replace token and destinationId

+to get best result and find bootleneck you need to run at least 4x.

 ```sh